We list the potential benefits, such as avoiding going over the inheritance-tax threshold and bypassing probate.

 This process can take a long time, even when there is a will.
 In cases of intestacy (where there is no will), it can drag on for a lot longer.

-However, if the life insurance policy is put into trust, then it can potentially pay out long before probate is granted, as the insurance provider will just require a death certificate before paying out.
+However, if the life insurance policy is put into trust, then it can pay out before probate is granted, as the insurance provider will just require a death certificate before paying out.

 Obviously it’s better for a family to get an insurance payment as soon as possible, as the period following a death is stressful enough without being concerned about where the money’s coming from.